hankhank10/findmyplane-client/readme.md

 ## Advanced installation and usage

+If you don't want to use the installer you can just download the executable from [here](https://findmyplane.live/download/findmyplane-client.exe) or GitHub releases.
+It can run from wherever you want, doesn't need to be in the MSFS folder or anywhere else specific.

-The source code is provided and is open source.
-You can download client.py and run through your Python 3 interpreter.
+The source code is also provided and is open source.
+You can download findmyplane-client.py and run through your Python 3 interpreter.

 Required pip libraries:
 - [requests](https://pypi.org/project/requests/)